programming-club-knit/cp-handbook/_posts/2024-04-04-18-Basic_Modular_Arithmetic.md

 title: Modular Arithmetic
 ---

-# Introduction to Modular Arithmetic :
+# Introduction to Modular Arithmetic:

 Modular Arithmetic is an important topic in Competitive Programming.
 Some questions involve such big numbers that they can’t even fit in any of the data types.
 So, modular arithmetic is a method to avoid data overflow.